johnfn/boom.js/STYLE.md

 #### Private methods annotated with an underscore

 Rationale: Inevitably people are going to use this project from JavaScript.
-If they do so, it should be Obvious and Ugly that they are doing the wrong thing.
+If they do so, it should be Obvious and Ugly that they are doing the wrong thing (and by that, I mean using private methods, not using JavaScript... though that works, too. :-)

 #### Prefer `const` over `let`, even for arrays and objects where inner values change